Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 #### The goal & need of the player:
 **Goal**:
 * Enjoy the game
-* Have clear information of rule
+* Have clear information about the rule
 * Succeed the sequence of each round as much as they can.
 * Able to play on a different device

 **Need**:
-* to understand easily the game
+* To understand easily the game
-* play with easy and good interaction
+* Play with easy and good interaction
 * Good and simple visual of the game
 * Able to contact the business